marcingolenia/mcode/src/pages/blog/2021-12-24-minimal_apis_fsharp.md

     </ItemGroup>
 </Project>
 ```
-By mentioning that I love Giraffe because of simplicity, I had mainly in mind the fact that Giraffe is just a middleware, that runs on the request.
-So to plug it in it enough to do this (works with current Giraffe version, You don't have to wait for Giraffe 6 - there is alpha 2 on nuget at the moment of writing):
+By mentioning that I love Giraffe because of the simplicity, I had mainly in mind the fact that Giraffe is just a middleware that runs on the request.
+So to plug it in it is enough to do this (works with current Giraffe version, You don't have to wait for Giraffe 6 - there is alpha 2 on nuget at the moment of writing):

 ```fsharp
 open Microsoft.AspNetCore.Builder